JDevProjects/E-commerce-Analysis/README.md

 - Tools: Python, Pandas for data processing; Matplotlib for visualization

 **How to Run:**
+1. Install required libraries: pandas, matplotlib, and plotly.
+2. Open the notebook in Jupyter Notebook.
-- Run the included file in Jupyter Notebook to reproduce the data cleaning, summary statistics, analysis, and dashboards.
+3. Run all cells to reproduce the data cleaning, analysis, and dashboards.